- Type 1 vs. Type 2

 - Complications of type 1 diabetes are kidney disease, eye problems, heart disease, and nerve problems (diabetic neuropathy) such as loss of feeling in the feet.
 Poor wound healing can also be a complication of type 1 diabetes.

 - Type 1 diabetes cannot be prevented, however, keeping blood sugar at healthy levels may delay or prevent symptoms or long-term complications.
 There is currently no cure for type 1 diabetes.

-- The prognosis or life-expectancy for a person with type 1 diabetes is good if blood sugar control is kept within a healthy range.
+- The prognosis or life expectancy for a person with type 1 diabetes is good if blood sugar levels are kept within a healthy range.
 The life expectancy for someone with type 1 diabetes traditionally has been about 11 years less than average, but that is changing as the prevention of complications improves and technology such as insulin pumps makes it easier for people to keep their blood sugar in a healthy range.